 Industry gatekeepers and talent engaging with 14 to 16 years olds with talks in schools.

-Industry experts from across all facets of the industry partaking in Q&As (over zoom) to offer guidance and advice on the industry to Black and Minority owned businesses.
+Industry experts from across all facets of the industry partaking in Q&As (over zoom) to offer guidance and advice on the industry to BIPOC and Historically Marginalised owned businesses.
 From retail advice and branding to product creation, this will deliver meaningful interactions that create a more inclusive industry by connecting emerging talents with established fashion insiders.

-Organisations list vacancies with the FMA to tap into a pool of experienced and talented professionals from Black and Minority backgrounds.
+Organisations list vacancies with the FMA to tap into a pool of experienced and talented professionals from BIPOC and Historically Marginalised backgrounds.